Titanfall: Assault

 Titanfall: Assault was a real-time strategy video game in the Titanfall series for mobile platforms in the style of Clash Royale.
 It was developed by Particle City and Respawn Entertainment from Electronic Arts, published by Nexon, and released for iOS and Android in August 2017.
-More titles are expected from Nexon, EA and Respawn's 2015 mobile game partnership.

 All servers for Titanfall: Assault were shut down on July 30, 2018 and was removed from Google Play one day later on July 31, 2018.